20 Best Fruits For Muscle Gain (Ultimate Guide)

 Oranges for muscle gain

-Along with watermelon, oranges are a great hydration fruit.
+Along with watermelon, oranges are an excellent hydration fruit.
 They are also mostly water, and they are high in potassium.
 An essential nutrient that helps regulate hydration balance.
-Also, it is high in vitamin C, which helps boost immunity and increase collagen synthesis.

 • When to eat: pre (juice) or post-workout (fruit)